 On April 9 and 15, 1997, the Company entered into an Omnibus Option Agreement (or, in the case of one entity, a similar agreement) with a total of 80 individuals (the "Individuals") and entities ("Entities") (including entities such as trusts or limited partnerships in which one or more of the Individuals may have the primary economic or a controlling interest).
 None of the Entities was formed for the purpose of entering into the Omnibus Option Agreement and acquiring OP Units.
-Such agreement provides that the Operating Partnership can, at its option and without any further action by such Individuals or Entities, acquire all or any of the interests of the Individuals or Entities in the 72 Properties and in two of the properties which are described as Excluded Properties in Part I of this Registration Statement (collectively, the "Interests").
+Such agreement provides that the Operating Partnership can, at its option and without any further action by such Individuals or Entities, acquire all or any of the interests of the Individuals or Entities in the 74 Properties (collectively, the "Interests").
 The right of the Operating Partnership to acquire all or any of the Interests from the Individuals and Entities and to issue OP Units in exchange therefor is subject only to the fulfillment of conditions (principally, the completion of the Offering) beyond the control of the Individuals and Entities.
-The total number of OP Units that will be issued to the Individuals and Entities will depend on whether the Operating Partnership determines to acquire the Interests in the Excluded Properties and on the final offering price of a share of Common Stock in the Offering.
+The total number of OP Units that will be issued to the Individuals and Entities will depend on the final offering price of a share of Common Stock in the Offering.
 Such agreement was entered into and will be consummated in reliance on Section 4(2) of, and Regulation D under, the Securities Act.